Easy Homemade Orange Marmalade Recipe | No Pectin

 3. Wait a few seconds, then push the edge of the marmalade with a metal spoon.
 If it wrinkles and holds its shape, it's ready.

-Step 4: Canning the Marmalade
+Canning the Orange Marmalade

 Canning with My Electric Water Bath Canner

 When it comes to preserving homemade goodies like this orange marmalade, my electric water bath canner from Roots & Harvest is my go-to tool, and honestly, my favorite way to can.
-It makes the entire process so much easier and more efficient—no more hovering over a stovetop trying to keep the water at just the right temperature.
+It makes the entire process so much easier and more efficient, no more hovering over a stovetop trying to keep the water at just the right temperature.
 With its built-in temperature control and large capacity, I can process multiple jars at once, ensuring perfect vacuum seals every time.
-If you’re new to canning or looking for a reliable upgrade, I can’t recommend this canner enough.
+If you're new to canning or looking for a reliable upgrade, I can't recommend this canner enough.
 (This post is in partnership with Roots & Harvest, a brand I trust for all things homesteading!)

 Orange Marmalade Recipe